 Based on these results, leadership’s conclusion was simple: Quality doesn’t pay.
 The company won’t pursue six sigma any further.

 Did accounting make a mistake?
 In a word, no. The problem arose because Sam measured quality as defects.
 The truth is that most costs are incurred because of defectives rather than because of defects.
-(Thanks to Mikel Harry of the Six Sigma Academy for this insight.)
+(Thanks to Mikel Harry for this insight.)
 A defective is a unit of product or service that contains one or more defects.
 Whether a unit contains one defect or several is irrelevant.
 Customers generally react to defective units by returning them for warranty repair, refunds or other options.
 Internally, defective units must be identified through costly inspection and then routed through equally costly rework processes, or else scrapped entirely.
 A unit with one defect costs nearly as much as one with several.

 Mathematically, the Poisson distribution describes the relationship between defects and defectives.
 The equation for the Poisson distribution is: